What is the bladder?

 Why trust Tower Urology for your bladder cancer care?

-Tower Urology’s board-certified urological team has been a leader in effectively treating cancer for over two decades, with specialists trained in all aspects of prostate health.
+Tower Urology’s board-certified urological team has been a leader in effectively diagnosing and treating bladder cancer for over two decades, with specialists trained in all aspects of bladder health – from early-stage surveillance to complex surgical reconstruction.

 Tower Urology is a proud affiliate of Cedars-Sinai Medical Center, ranked #1 in California and #2 nationwide by U.S. News & World Report.
-This partnership reflects our dedication to delivering the highest standard of urologic care alongside the best urologists in Los Angeles.
+This partnership gives our bladder cancer patients direct access to world-class imaging, pathology, and multidisciplinary oncology resources – ensuring that every treatment decision is backed by the most comprehensive diagnostic picture possible.
+This reflects our dedication to delivering the highest standard of urologic care alongside the best urologists in Los Angeles.

-Our years of experience and access to Cedars-Sinai’s world-class facilities ensure that our exceptional and innovative urological care positions Tower Urology as a leader in Southern California.
+Our years of experience and access to Cedars-Sinai’s state-of-the-art facilities ensure that our innovative urological care – including minimally invasive robotic surgery, intravesical therapy, and advanced urinary diversion techniques – positions Tower Urology as a leader in bladder cancer treatment across Southern California.

 We invite you to establish care with Tower Urology.